So you’re going to purchase a HDB flat and was told about the Home Protection Scheme (HPS).

 If you’re a new homeowner, there are other types of insurance that you should also be aware of and are often mistakenly lumped together.

-The Dependent Protection Scheme is a scheme that most working adults should have.
+The Dependants’ Protection Scheme (DPS) is a scheme that most working adults should already have.

-DPS like what its name suggests is meant for your dependents.
+DPS like what its name suggests is meant for your dependants.

 Home (and Fire) Insurance